DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-2-induction-tutor-materials.md

 By the end of the session early career teachers (ECTs) will have:

-- identified what impacts pupils’ motivation
+- identified what impacts pupils' motivation
 - identified strategies for helping all pupils to journey from extrinsic to intrinsic motivation in a specific subject
-- identified 2 strategies they’ll implement to help increase pupil’s motivation
+- identified 2 strategies they'll implement to help increase pupil's motivation
 - reflected on their own practice and areas for development

 ### Session structure